wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 If you really want to secure a form, you need to do it server side.
 Sure, you can add JavaScript here and there to validate your web form.
 Unfortunately, disabling JavaScript (and thus your JavaScript-powered form validation) is simple in web browsers, and malicious bots tend not to listen to JavaScript.

-Securing the integrity of your web forms in CFWheels on the server side is very easy.
+Securing the integrity of your web forms in Wheels on the server side is very easy.
 Assuming that you have read the chapter on [Object Validation](https://guides.cfwheels.org/2.5.0/v/3.0.0-snapshot/database-interaction-through-models/object-validation), you can rest assured that your code is a lot more secure now.

 ### Displaying a List of Model Validation Errors

-CFWheels provides you with a tool set of Helper Functions just for displaying error messages as well.
+Wheels provides you with a tool set of Helper Functions just for displaying error messages as well.

 In the controller, let's say that this just happened.
 Your model includes validations that require the presence of both `firstName` and `lastName`.
 The user didn't enter either.
 So in the controller's `update` action, it loads the model object, sets the values that the user submitted, sees that there was a validation error after calling [update()](https://api.cfwheels.org/model.update.html), and displays the form view again.